Code-Institute-Submissions/onAPlateCatering/README.md

 - Google Chrome
 - Safari
 - Firefox
+- Microsoft Edge
 - Internet explorer
-- Edge

 Differences discovered across browsers:
 - The contact page form placeholder text inside fields is not centered on safari as styled.
-On Chrome and Firefox the placeholder text is centered.
+On Chrome, Firefox, Edge the placeholder text is centered.
 - The property overscroll-behaviour is not compatible with safari or Internet explorer.
 This was expected as documented by [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/overscroll-behavior).
-- If autofill a form field it changes the colour of the cell, the cell colour varies defending on the browser
+- If autofill a form field it changes the colour of the cell, the cell colour varies depending on the browser.

-- on Firefox the menu items list decoration is shown although the style removes this.
+#### Different Operating Systems
+The above testing was conducted on operating systems:
+- Windows 10
+- MacOS Big Sur 11.1
+- iOS 14.3

+On the contact page , tested on Internet explorer with windows 8.1 [Lamda Test](https://app.lambdatest.com/) the address and map do not sit as intended.
+They were positioned beside each other with no spacing.

 ## Deployment